comet-dot-photos/comet-dot-photos/README.md

 through the manipulation of sliders and checkboxes, immediately update the data set visually.
-Painting on a 3D shape model of the comet also updates the search results in real time to include only those images that feature the painted region, in whatever overlap the user decides.
+Painting on a 3D shape model of the comet also updates the search results in real time to include only those images that feature the painted region.
 We aimed to build a scientific tool that would be engaging, intuitive, and even fun to use.

+To make the program fast and responsive, we pre-computed much of the information needed to perform the image queries.
+We essentially determine in advance which vertices of our 3D model of 67P would have been visible in every single image, and store that information in a large visibility table, reducing the calculations needed at run-time.
+We also pre-calculate other information for every image, such as the location of the Rosetta spacecraft, the camera's view direction and "up" vector, and store this also advance, so these calculations need not be done at query time.

+To make the program widely and easily accessible, we implemented a client-server application, which can be run entirely on a local computer, or remotely via the web.
+This is important because having the image files locally allows for the fastest user experience, but casual users might be reluctant to install the 14GB dataset of comet image files.
-Comet.Photos consists of two major components: a client that runs in a local browser, and a server.
-The client's responsibilities include: rendering and transforming the 3D shape model, displaying the user interface and responding to user interactions, paint operations, filtering the data set via properties such as incidence angle or emission angle, performing the initial pass on determining region of interest image matches, and requesting various data from the server.
-The server is a web server, with special capabilities implemented with node.js (OpenJS Foundation, 2024).
-It delivers data files to the client, and performs the last phase of the visibility calculations to determine which images contain the painted region of interest.
-The next section describes the data files used by the program, and the following section explains how the program works over the course of a session similar to that described earlier in the [Step-By-Step Example](#step-by-step-example).
+The client, running as a program in the browser, performs most of the operations, including the graphics manipulation (taking advantage of the GPU), displaying the user interface and responding to user interactions, paint operations, filtering the dataset via properties such as incidence angle or emission angle, performing the initial pass on determining spatial image matches, and requesting various data from the server.
+The server is responsible for only delivering data files and the final step of visibility determination.
+This final step of visibility determination uses the large pre-computed visibility table described above, which is too large to transport to the client (see [The Data Files](#the-data-files)).
+This client-server model, using a browser for user-interaction and rendering, also made it easier to support a cross-platform program (Windows, Macs, and Linux) with a consistent user experience, further fulfilling our accessibility goals.

 ### The Data Files